palino4ka/webpack/README.md

 ## How to run the app
 1. Either fork or download the app and opent the folder in the cli
 2. Install all dependencies using the ``npm i`` command.
-3. Start the web server using the npm run local command.
-The app will be served at http://localhost:5555/.
+3. Start the web server using the npm run local commands.
+The app will be served at http://localhost:5555/ or you have to app index.html in the _dist_ folder.
-4. Go to http://localhost:5555/ in your browser.

 ## Different ways how to run the program
 1. ``npm run dev`` - runs the code in the development mode.
 Creates a _dist_ folder with files.